General Course Policies

 • I will strive to respond to your emails within 24 hours M-F, during reasonable working hours.
 I am usually well within that target.

-• Feel free to email me after 5 pm or on a weekend so it gets off your mind and into my queue, but please note that I often don’t read emails after 5 pm during the workweek or on weekends.
+• Feel free to email me after 5 pm or on a weekend so it gets off your mind and into my queue, but please note that I am unlikely to read your email after 5 pm or on a weekend.

 • Peer review cannot be made up if you miss it.